Construction Time Again: Background and recording

-Despite calling themselves a "non-political" band, Gore started to write more socially-conscious lyrics, especially after the trip to Thailand.
-"Everything Counts" was, according to Gore, "about things getting out of hand.
-Business getting to the point where individuals don't count, and you'll tread on anybody."
-Wilder wrote two of the songs on the album, "The Landscape is Changing" and "Two Minute Warning", both of which reflected the band's growing political and social lyrical focus.

 The song "Pipeline" reflected the "found sound" ethos of the album the most; for the vocals, Martin sang on location beside train tracks near Shoreditch.
 According to Miller, Gore sang the song while standing under an arch of an old building: "You can hear the trains in the background, and all sorts of stuff."
 The song's final mix didn't include any additional overdubs, the only changes were adjustments to balance levels.

 Although they had a reputation as an all-synth band, two tracks from the album incorporated guitar ("Love, in Itself" and "And Then..."), as had their previous single, "Get the Balance Right!", which, despite having been recorded only a few months prior to the Construction sessions, was not included on the album, as the band felt that the song had little in common with the newer material they were recording.
 Miller described the recording process as "a massive leap forward" from previous albums.

+Despite calling themselves a "non-political" band, Gore started to write more socially-conscious lyrics, especially after the trip to Thailand.
+"Everything Counts" was, according to Gore, "about things getting out of hand.
+Business getting to the point where individuals don't count, and you'll tread on anybody."
+Wilder wrote two of the songs on the album, "The Landscape is Changing" and "Two Minute Warning", both of which reflected the band's growing political and social lyrical focus.
+Wilder felt that, as this was the first Depeche Mode album he worked on, he should take part in songwriting, although he did not consider it his strong suit.
+Said Wilder, "I felt I should participate in the process.
+However, it became clear that my strengths were more to do with placement of sounds and the structuring of the music, and I suppose my classical upbringing was a factor in this.
+What I really added was an enthusiasm and desire to experiment more.
+I was also desperate for us to be taken more seriously, which meant producing a darker, more weighty sound."
+At one point, Wilder approached Gore with the idea that they could co-write songs together, an idea that Gore shot down; Wilder said that Gore "wasn't into it at all."